 The toll road was quite an engineering achievement involving lots of viaducts and tunnels, some very long, and must have cost a fortune to build.
 Would that be EU money then?
 The road gave us the opportunity to eat up a lot of miles in greater safety.
 There were lots and lots of motorhomes coming the other way heading south, perhaps we were heading north at just the right time.
 Campgrounds are certainly getting busier, most of the motorhomers' are Germans but all of central Europe is represented.
 I really don't have an ear for languages, I can't tell the difference between the chocolate makers, the Edam makers, the cookoo clock makers or the Black Forest Gateau makers, from those who make music, wear a silly hat with a feather in it, leather shorts, and slap themselves.
 I shall have to refer to them collectively as 'The Makers'

-A nice lady in a booth took about £24 off us in fees as we left the toll road, but it was money well spent.
+A nice lady in a toll booth took about £24 off us in fees as we left the toll road, but it was money well spent.
 We had seen another side to Croatia and it was lovely, but such a shame we hadn't been able to make this journey with blue skies and clear visibility.
 The vehicle enjoyed it too and will have repaid us with better fuel economy along the way.

 On leaving the toll road we made a wrong turn on the outskirts of Rijeka and were forced to go through it, not a pretty sight I have to say.
 We were then travelling along the coastal road en-route to Autocamp Medveja, it's in the ACSI book and charges €18 a night so we thought it would be good for an overnight stay.

 The driving along this road was pretty hairy because cars, coaches and lorries continually cut the corners because they either think they are Lewis Hamilton or are just too damn lazy to use their steering wheels properly.
 Either way we were often left having to brake firmly to avoid collisions between off-sides of vehicles or for us, trashing our nearside on the solid rock 'wall' on our other side, as the road was fairly narrow.
 Now if that wasn't enough we now have to throw in to the equation cyclists.
 Now to these cyclists it appears that wearing a safety helmet before setting out on these roads is all that is required to be 'responsible'.
 Nay, nay, I say, to be responsible would be to stay off the road with your bike altogether.
 These people must have suicidal tendencies; I think all along that stretch of road there should be direct phone lines to 'The Samaritans' attached to trees about every half a mile.
-Not necessarily to try and talk them out of killing themselves if they want to, but to advise them of an alternative way of doing it which won't inconvenience other road users.
+Not necessarily to try and talk them out of killing themselves if they want to, but to advise them of an alternative way of doing it that won't inconvenience other road users.

 Back along the coastal road of Montenegro and Croatia, we and an HGV ahead of us came across a group of, I kid you not, about 70 cyclists, mostly one behind the other but not all.
 Now imagine how far that many cyclists stretched along a narrow winding road with lots of blind bends.
 It was an absolute nightmare to get past them all, and when I finally got to the front of the queue and found the 'Group Leader' I pulled up alongside him, dropped the nearside window down and gave him a bollicking, telling him he needed to break such a large group in to smaller groups each with a long gap between them so that lorries and other vehicles can pull in between them safely when there is oncoming traffic.
 I think the vacant, stunned look on his face that I observed in my mirror left me wondering if he understood a word I'd said, but I felt better for it.